This post contains affiliate links. Read the full disclosure here.

 • Mix in the dry ingredients (flour, salt, baking soda, and cinnamon) until combined.
 Do not over-mix!
 Fold in chocolate chips (if using).

-• Use a cookie scoop or your hands to form 1.5 tablespoon sized balls of dough.
+• Use a cookie scoop or your hands to form 1.5 tbsp sized balls of dough.
 Roll each ball in the bowl of corn flakes until they are generously covered.
 Place the dough onto the baking sheets, around 3-4 inches apart and bake one sheet at a time, for 8-11 minutes.
 The edges will be set but the middles still look soft.

 • Let the cookies cool on the baking sheet for 10 minutes, then transfer to a wire rack to cool completely.